-2. Scheduling Hearings for Property Owners, Agents and Qualifying Lessees

-Pursuant to Tax Code Section 41.66(i), the ARB must schedule hearing requests filed by property owners or their designated agents under Tax Code Section 1.111 for a specific time and date.
-The ARB can schedule more than one protest hearing at the same time and date; however, the property owner or agent can request to postpone a hearing if it is not started by an ARB panel or the full ARB within two hours of the scheduled hearing time.
+2. Scheduling Hearings for Property Owners, Agents and Qualifying Lessees more than one protest hearing at the same time and date; however, the property owner or agent can request to postpone a hearing if it is not started by an ARB panel or the full ARB within two hours of the scheduled hearing time.
 The postponement request must contain the mailing address and email address of the person requesting the postponement.
 The ARB must respond in writing or by email to the postponement request not later than the seventh (7th) day after the date of receipt of the request.